 Generally, no adjustments are made on this line.
 California taxes long and short term capital gains as regular income.
 No special rate for long term capital gains exists.
-However, the California basis of the assets listed below may be different from the federal basis due to differences between California and federal laws.
-If there are differences, use Schedule D (540NR), California Capital Gain or Loss Adjustment, to calculate the amount to enter on line 7:
+However, the California basis of the assets listed (within this line instructions) may be different from the federal basis due to differences between California and federal laws.
+If there are differences, use Schedule D (540NR), California Capital Gain or Loss Adjustment, to calculate the amount to enter on line 7.

-- Gain on the sale of qualified small business stock under IRC Section 1045 and IRC Section 1202. - Basis amounts resulting from differences between California and federal law in prior years. - Gain or loss on stock and bond transactions. - Installment sale gain reported on form FTB 3805E, Installment Sale Income. - Gain on the sale of personal residence where depreciation was allowable.
-Pass-through gain or loss from partnerships, fiduciaries, S corporations, - or LLCs. - Capital loss carryover from your 2020 California Schedule D (540NR). - Capital gain from children under age 19 or students under age 24 included on the parent's or child's federal tax return and reported on the California tax return by the opposite taxpayer.
+- · Gain or loss from the sale of investments inside an HSA. - Gain on the sale of qualified small business stock under IRC Section 1045 and IRC Section 1202. - Basis amounts resulting from differences between California and federal law in prior years. - Gain or loss on stock and bond transactions. - Installment sale gain reported on form FTB 3805E, Installment Sale Income. - Gain on the sale of personal residence where depreciation was allowable. - Pass-through gain or loss from partnerships, fiduciaries, S corporations, or LLCs. - Capital loss carryover from your 2022 California Schedule D (540NR). - Capital gain from children under age 19 or students under age 24 included on the parent's or child's federal tax return and reported on the California tax return by the opposite taxpayer.
 For more information, get form FTB 3803.